 You’d be forgiven for envisaging sitting cross-legged threading daisy chains and snuggling with warm milk.
 LOLs.

-The Real Reason Mums Are Short of Time and Overwrought
+The Real Reason Stay at Home Parents Are Overwrought

 But here’s the thing – it’s not the pressure that has me teetering at the edge of sanity.
 Genuinely.
 Not even when you factor in pressing work commitments which must be fitted around the realities of life as a parent to

-The frustration borne of knowing there absolutely is the perfect amount of time in which to accomplish all the tasks required on you, if only your child would entertain themselves for the five minutes it would take you to empty the dishwasher or the ten minutes it would take to fold the washing, is what jangles my nerves and keeps me in a cycle of anxiety.
+The frustration borne of knowing there absolutely is the necessary amount of time in which to accomplish all the tasks required of you – if only your child would entertain themselves for the five minutes it would take you to empty the dishwasher, or the ten it would take to fold the washing – is what jangles my nerves and keeps me in a perpetual cycle of anxiety.

-Being – of course – a part in the euphoria my daughter derives from our harmonies of ‘Daddy is a Bogie’.
+Specifically – of course – the euphoria my daughter derives from our harmonies of ‘Daddy is a Bogie’.

-If you agree this is the real reason mums are short of time, please consider sharing!
+Do you agree the juggle struggle is the real reason mums are always overwrought?